humanjuan/iOG26/README.md

 - **`UI (Jetpack Compose)`**: The entire user interface is built with Jetpack Compose, a modern, declarative UI toolkit. `ViewModel`s are used to manage the state and logic for each screen, exposing data to the UI via `StateFlow`.

-- **`BroadcastReceiver`**: Used to trigger the daily digest notification.
-An `AlarmManager` is scheduled to send a broadcast at a user-defined time, which is then caught by the receiver to create and display the summary notification.
+- **`WorkManager` + `BroadcastReceiver`**: A periodic/background task schedules the daily digest.
+On boot, `BootReceiver` re-initializes scheduling.
+The worker queries recent blocked events and posts a localized summary notification at the user-defined time.

 ### How Call Blocking Works